paulproteus/operations/Roles/operational-programs-policies.md

-# Operational Programs: Program Leader Policies
+# Program Leader Policies

-Operational Programs are groups that hold activities on a regular basis and want to operate as a legal part of the Bridge Foundry nonprofit organization.
-This page outlines the support Bridge Foundry agrees to provide to operational programs, and what the program leader agrees to do in return.
+Programs are groups that hold activities on a regular basis and want to operate as a legal part of the Bridge Foundry nonprofit organization.
+This page outlines the support Bridge Foundry agrees to provide to programs, and what the program leader agrees to do in return.

-Note: These policies are extremely similar to those for Operational Chapters, since the main differentiator between these roles is that Chapters hold Workshops and Programs do other kinds of activities.
+Note: These policies are extremely similar to those for Chapters, since the main differentiator between these roles is that Chapters hold Workshops and Programs do other kinds of activities.

 ## Term of Leadership
 When Operational Programs form, their leader(s) commit to a one year term, with the understanding that you can renew as many times as you’d like.
 Bridge Foundry will check in with you at the end of the yearlong period to confirm who will be the leader(s) for the next year, and complete an agreement with any new leader(s).

-Note: When a Program leader steps down, if a new leader is not identified, the chapter becomes a Community Program, in which case volunteers are still able to hold events and apply for grants but the program is not considered a legal part of Bridge Foundry, Inc.
+Note: When a Program leader steps down, if a new leader is not identified, the program becomes a Community Program, in which case volunteers are still able to hold events and apply for grants but the program is not considered a legal part of Bridge Foundry, Inc.

 ## Bridge Foundry's Responsibilities
 As long as your program remains active and in compliance with policies, Bridge Foundry will:
 * Provide infrastructure for accepting online donations and send gift receipts
   * If you want to raise funds in other ways, sign up as a Volunteer Fundraiser (separate agreement)
-* Hold funds raised for the chapter in reserve for your program’s sole use
+* Hold funds raised for the program in reserve for your program’s sole use
   * If the program reverts to a Community Program, we reserve the right to allocate the funds elsewhere.
 AND, we will check in with you before that change to understand if you have workshops planned as a Community Program so we can use the remaining funds for a grant to the program.
 * Track financial transactions for your program in a location you can access to view history and program balance (currently via public spreadsheet)
 * Make it easy for your program leaders to spend funds available to it by: